 Aims.
-The possible influence of solar superflares on the near-Earth space radiation environment are assessed through the investigation of scaling laws between the peak proton flux and fluence of Solar Energetic Particle (SEP) events with the solar flare soft X-ray peak photon flux.
+The possible influence of solar superflares on the near-Earth space radiation environment are assessed through the investigation of scaling laws between the peak proton flux and fluence of solar energetic particle (SEP) events with the solar flare soft X-ray peak photon flux.

 Methods.
-We compiled a catalog of 65 well-connected (W20-90) SEP events during the last three solar cycles covering a period of ~34 years (1984-2020) that were associated with flares of class ≥C6.0 and investigated the statistical relations between the recorded peak proton fluxes ( $I_P$ ) and the fluences ( $F_P$ ) at a set of integral energies from E >10; >30; >60; to >100 MeV versus the associated solar flare peak soft X-ray flux in the 1-8 Å band ( $F{SXR}$ ).
-Based on the inferred relations, we calculate the integrated energy dependence of the peak proton flux ( $I_P$ ) and fluence ( $F_P$ ) of the SEP events, assuming that they follow an inverse power-law with respect to energy.
-Finally, we make use of simple physical assumptions, combining our derived scaling laws, and estimate the upper limits for $I_P$ and $F_P$ focusing on the flare associated with the strongest GLE yet directly observed (GLE 05 on 23 February 1956), and that inferred for the cosmogenic radionuclide based SEP event of AD774/775.
+We compiled a catalog of 65 well-connected (W20-90) SEP events during the last three solar cycles covering a period of \sim 34 yr (1984-2020) that were associated with flares of class \geq C6.0, and investigated the statistical relations between the recorded peak proton fluxes (I_P) and the fluences (F_P) at a set of integral energies from E > 10, >30, and >60 to >100 MeV versus the associated solar flare peak soft X-ray flux in the 1-8 Å band (F{SXR}).
+Based on the inferred relations, we calculated the integrated energy dependence of the peak proton flux (I_P) and fluence (F_P) of the SEP events, assuming that they follow an inverse power law with respect to energy.
+Finally, we made use of simple physical assumptions, combining our derived scaling laws, and estimated the upper limits for I_P and F_P focusing on the flare associated with the strongest ground level enhancement (GLE) directly observed to date (GLE 05 on 23 February 1956), and that inferred for the cosmogenic radionuclide-based SEP event of AD774/775.